 Just decide on the direction you fancy for your garment .
 Then cut all the pattern pieces in that direction.You can mark arrows on the back of the fabric to show the directions.Checkout this post on nap for more details on this.
 Usually the

-Beacuse of this you will also need to buy more fabric than for other fabrics where you can place the paper pattern in any way and it would not matter.
+Because of this you will also need to buy more fabric than for other fabrics where you can place the paper pattern in any way and it would not matter

 4 How to Sew Velvet on your sewing machine

 Use very sharp Microtex needles for sewing velvet on your sewing machine ; Use good quality cotton thread to sew velvet.
-Polyester thread also would do, as wuld a cotton-polyester blend.
+A polyester thread also would do, as would a cotton-polyester blend.

 Because of the fuzzy surface, the velvet may at times refuse to move under the pressure foot, especially when sewing bulky joints; And at times the top layer will move leaving the bottom layer still under the pressure foot.Puckering of seams is a common problem when sewing velvet on a sewing machine.

 Velvet can be sewn easily enough on the sewing machine with the regular stitch length and regular pressure foot – 2.5 mm mark .
 If you have a walking foot (even feed foot) or roller pressure foot the machine will move easier though.
 If you find any difficulty in sewing velvet layers slightly loosen the tension.
 Even then if puckering persists, increase the stitch length.